 Citations that are not covered by the Public Access Policy, but are publicly available in a free, online format may include URLs or PubMed ID (PMID) numbers along with the full reference.
+Active hyperlinks in this section are not allowed.
 The references should be limited to relevant and current literature.
 While there is not a page limitation, it is important to be concise and to select only those literature references pertinent to the proposed research.